neurohugo/RegenOrNoRegen/README.md

 `RegenOrNoRegen` is an R package that classifies Regenerating or Non-regenerating neurons from scRNAseq data.

-For More information, Please visit my webpage[website](https://github.com/neurohugo/SingleCellPatchseqAnalysis)
+For More information, Please visit my data code [website](https://github.com/neurohugo/SingleCellPatchseqAnalysis)

 <br>